UVM Writing Centers

 Body

-During the interview in early March, the Writing Center Director will ask a series of questions to learn more about the student, explain what's involved in being a tutor, and answer any questions they have.
+During an interview in early March, the Writing Center Director will ask a series of questions to learn more about the student, explain what's involved in being a tutor, and answer any questions they have.
 They do not need to bring anything to the interview.

 Application and Writing Sample